Skip to main content

 See the Medicaid Data page for more information, including a profile of Medicaid Data sources, and Medicaid enrollment and demographic dashboards.

-• The Data Equity team guides and supports Health Policy and Analytics' teams working with data through a framework of data justice, racial justice, equity and inclusivity.
-This team provides leadership in the application of principles of data equity to HPA teams' data management processes, reporting products, and information resources.
-This team also works in partnership with the Equity and Inclusion Division and various agency partners to support the collection, analysis, and reporting of race, ethnicity, language, disability (REALD), and sexual orientation and gender identity (SOGI) data through the delivery of technical assistance.
+The Analytics Technology and Data Equity Team supports analytics and analytics-related technology functions across HPA.
+This team manages or advises on HPA analytics-related technology governance and IT investments and leads HPA technology initiatives to improve analytics and reporting.
+The Data Equity team provides leadership and support to HPA's analytics/reporting through implementing and expanding the use of demographic data, and in the application of principles of data equity to HPA teams' data management processes, reports, and analytic products.
+This team works in partnership with the Equity and Inclusion Division and various agency partners to support the collection, analysis, and reporting of race, ethnicity, language, disability (REALD), and sexual orientation and gender identity (SOGI) data.
 Collecting and reporting REALD and SOGI data is vital in supporting OHA's goals of eliminating health inequities by 2030.

 Pablo Torrent, Manager